djc6460/sentiment/README.md

 # Normal
 Actually make a real readme
 Add settings page to disable automated messaging (wound/lock and such) or send them to self instead.
-(Partially done) Add settings page to add bonuses to add universal bonuses to dye/do.
-(Done)
-Add setting to colors to add default bonuses to dye/do/recover. (autofill the prompt) (Done for only do) Fix color drag/drop.
-It broke at some point and will be useful in the future.
+(Partially done)

 # Long Term
 Add modifier system to gifts.
 When equipped, it will add an extra modifier to do/dye/recovers that is toggleable in the dialogue.
 Drag in colors to make them only apply to rolls involving the matching colors.

-Clean up all the unused code from boilerplate, and organize the mess.

 Changelog:
+Moved summary screen to template
+Drop swing when lock/wounding it
+Fixed color drag/drop features
+Fixed the formatting on color clickables.